railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 Give a name (for example ``Initial Inventory`` or ``Lost Product XYZ`` ) and a date for each inventory operation.
 You can then enter data about the quantities available for each product by location.
 Start by showing the location, for example ``Stock`` , and then select the product.
-Open ERP automatically completes the actual quantity actually available for that product in the location shown.
+OpenERP automatically completes the actual quantity actually available for that product in the location shown.
 You can then change that value to correct the value in stock.